Rotary phase converter: Electric railways

 Rotary phase converters are used to produce a single-phase for the single overhead conductor in electric railways.
 Five European countries (Germany, Austria, Switzerland, Norway, and Sweden), where electricity is three-phase AC at 50 Hz, have standardised on single-phase AC at 15 kV 16 2/3 Hz for railway electrification; phase converters are, therefore, used to change both phases and frequency.
-In the Soviet Union, they were used on AC locomotives to convert single phase, 50 Hz to 3-phase for driving induction motors for traction motor cooling blowers, etc.
+In the Soviet Union, they were used on AC locomotives to convert single-phase, 50 Hz to three-phase for driving induction motors for traction motor cooling blowers, etc.

-Alternatives to rotary converters

-Alternatives exist to rotary phase converters for operation of three-phase equipment on a single-phase power supply.